a1exnd3r/coding-styleguide/README.md

 This isn’t your typical “enterprise-approved, ten-committee-reviewed” styleguide.
 I normally write code for **critical systems** — the kind that needs to work, not win style points.
-If you’re looking for warm-and-fuzzy coding practices or mob programming kumbaya sessions… look elsewhere.
+If you’re looking for warm-and-fuzzy coding practices or mob programming a.k.a kumbaya sessions… look elsewhere.

 ---